 DirectAdmin control panel needs improving.
-This has nothing to do with hosting provider, it’s not down to them.
-I’ll write a separate post about DirectAdmin and its pros and cons compared to cPanel.
+This has nothing to do with the hosting provider, it’s not down to them.
+I wrote a separate post about DirectAdmin and its pros and cons compared to cPanel.

 I need to further test this hosting provider.
-In a few months time, I’ll know if it’s as good and reliable as HostMantis that I now use primarily (so far uptime has been better!).
+In a few months time, I’ll know if it’s as good and reliable as HostMantis that I now use primarily.
 So, even though it’s too early for any conclusions, I’m quite happy with what I’ve seen so far.

 If you found this “review” helpful and wish to order MyW hosting, you can use this affiliate link and thus support I/O Gremlin website as well.